Lawsuit claims Brian Laundrie’s parents vacationed with him knowing he had killed Gabby Petito - NewsBreak

 The lawsuit continues to claim Laundrie’s parents knew all along their son murdered Petito and sought to help him flee the country .
 Steven Bertolino, the long-time lawyer for the Laundries in New York, has called the allegations “baseless.”

-While the updated lawsuit does contain some noteworthy changes, it unsurprisingly remains absent of evidence to back-up the allegations made against the Laundries.Retired FBI agent wonders about Brian Laundrie’s ‘bothersome’ final decision
+While the updated lawsuit does contain some noteworthy changes, it unsurprisingly remains absent of evidence to back-up the allegations made against the Laundries.NOPD searching for burglar who targeted a car in City Park

 “They’ll have to wait and see,” said Petito and Schmidt attorney Pat Reilly to WFLA.com last month when asked about the evidence.
 “If we didn’t believe it was true, we wouldn’t have put them in the complaint.”